nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

   One microservice has to wait for downstream service for the response.
 This makes the overall request/response process slow.
 It becomes worse if there is a chain of those requests.

+### When to use Synchronous Systems ?

+- Immediate response

+  Synchronous system is appropriate for actions such as login and purchase, in which the caller must have a reply in order to proceed.

+- Accessing shared data

+  When microservices need to access shared data stored in a database, synchronous communication is often used through direct database queries.
+Microservices can make synchronous requests to the database to fetch, update, or delete data.

+- Dependent tasks

+  To perform tasks that depend on each other, synchronous systems are useful.
+For example, a telephone conversation While one person speaks, the other listens.
+When the first person finishes, the second tends to respond immediately.

+- Responsive and interactive experience

+  Synchronous systems are frequently employed in user interfaces and web applications to provide a responsive and interactive experience.
+When a user performs an action, such as submitting a form or making a request, synchronous communication ensures that the user receives immediate feedback or a response.

+- consistency and integrity

+  Synchronous systems are commonly used in financial applications to ensure the consistency and integrity of transactions.
+When transferring funds, making payments, or conducting real-time trading, synchronous communication guarantees that all steps are completed and verified before proceeding.

+- coordinating complex workflows

+  Synchronous systems can be useful for coordinating complex workflows involving multiple microservices.
+By employing synchronous communication, each microservice can wait for the completion of a specific step or task before executing its own actions, ensuring proper sequencing and coordination.

+- Real-Time Collaboration

+  Synchronous systems are ideal for real-time collaboration scenarios, where multiple users need to work together simultaneously.
+Examples include collaborative document editing, shared whiteboards, or real-time chat applications.
+Synchronous communication enables immediate updates and feedback, allowing users to see changes made by others in real-time.

 ## Event-Driven Systems

 Event-driven systems, are systems that uses events to trigger and communicate between decoupled services where an **event** is change in state.
 For instance, suppose there is a system that has two microservices, A and B, with A allowing users to configure a car and B storing that data in a database.
 If the user modifies configuration details in service A, it will trigger an event and tell service B about the change in the configuration of the car.
 Then service B fetches new data from service A and updates the database through event broker.